solana-foundation/developer-content/content/resources/info/spl.md

 category: documentation
 title: Solana Program Library
 description:
-  "The Solana Program Library (SPL) is a collection of on-chain programs targeting the Sealevel parallel runtime."
+  "The Solana Program Library (SPL) is a collection of onchain programs targeting the Sealevel parallel runtime."
 tags:
   - docs